Skip to content

 curl -H 'Host: demo.proxy.example.com' http://127.0.0.1:8080/

-Then tell Proxer which proxy addresses are trusted to provide forwarded headers:
+Then tell Proxer which TCP peers may provide forwarded headers:

 proxer server \